- VLC Media Player is a top-rated piece of software. However, one common error regards a missing DLL file called libvlc.dll.

 - What is Libvlc.dll is missing error mean?

 The libvlc.dll error might be caused by multiple possible issues, including problems with the registry, a faulty application, and malware.
-An error message related to the libvlc.dll file can also mean that the file has been deleted, incorrectly installed or corrupted.
+Running a SFC scan might solve this problem.

 - How to fix Libvlc.dll missing error?

 The most simple way in solving this issue is to completely uninstall the VLC software and then perform a clean install.
-Whatever you do, don’t try to download the DLL file from an untrusted site as it can be infected with malware.
+You can find more options to fix Libvlc.dll error in our full step-by-step guide.

 Editor’s Note: This post was originally published in July 2018 and has been since revamped and updated in March 2020 for freshness, accuracy, and comprehensiveness.